santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program.md

    # include "system_2.h"
 #elif SYSTEM_3
 ```
-## Compiling a multi-file C project
+## 5. Compiling a multi-file C project
-## Summary
-Writing a multi-file program in C requires a little more planning on behalf of the programmer than just a single main.c.
-But just a little effort up front can save a lot of time and headache when you refactor as you add functionality.

-To recap, I like to have a lot of files with a few short functions in them.
-I like to expose a small subset of the functions in those files via header files.
-I like to keep my constants in header files, both numeric and string constants.
-I love Makefiles and use them instead of Bash scripts to automate all sorts of things.
-I like my main() function to handle command-line argument parsing and act as a scaffold for the primary functionality of the program.

-## Simple illustrative example of a multi-file C project
+## 6. Simple illustrative example of a multi-file C project

 Let us try to illustrate the above ideas by building a simple calculator application which:
 * accepts two real numbers and an operator (+, -, \*, %, p) as command line arguments